helmut/forms/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/helmut/forms/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/helmut/forms/?branch=master)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](LICENSE)

 A customisable and testable form abstraction library.
 Think of it as a request model on steroids.
 We all handle forms in different ways.
 Forms reduces the complexity and allows you focus on design.
-Use the default fields types, or build up your own library of reusable and testable fields, and drop them into every application you build.
+Use the included default fields, or build up your own library of reusable and testable fields, and drop them into every application you build.

 * Makes forms testable
 * Abstracts the request not the html